2. Technologies – barries, enablers and data management

-To scan for and identify a wide range of potential technologies and technological solutions (i.e., software packages that implement certain technologies) that support DCT, either available as marketed products or as a validated proof-of-concepts.
+To scan for and identify a wide range of potential technologies and technological solutions (i.e., software packages that implement certain technologies) that support DCTs, either available as marketed products or as a validated proof-of-concepts.

 To perform a quality assessment and prioritisation of the identified technological solutions, including evaluation of technologies available as proof-of-concept not validated specifically for use in clinical trials.

 To refine these recommendations, and select and tailor the appropriate technology package for the WP3 pan-EU pilot DCT, based on chosen therapeutic areas and study protocol.

 To design, assemble and test the infrastructure for the selected technology package for the WP3 pan-EU pilot DCT.

 To provide technical support for the training in, and use of the resulting composition platform to those parties involved in the clinical trial.